 The title uses the persuasion technique of “thinking past the sale”.
 That is, a statement is made that the reader is expected to accept without question as part of a following claim.
 It’s a trick that a debater/persuader might use, but it has no place in science.

 The article title below is itself propaganda.
-That is, virtually no one can benefit from a statin, see above; it’s all downside for 99% of the people taking them.
-The “you may not need part” is a persuasion trick to get you to accept as a fact that many people *do* need statins.
-Once accepted, your mind can be molded to what follows, never questioning that claim.
+That is, virtually no one can benefit from a statin, see above; it’s all downside for 99.9% of the people taking them.
+The “you may not need part” is a persuasion trick to have to accept as a fact that many people *do* need statins.
+Once accepted, your mind is predisposed to what follows, never questioning that claim.
+All the news uses this technique on every topic.
+In its simplest characterization, it is 'spin' eg propaganda.

 2022-03-06, by Allison DeMajistre BSN, RN, CCRN.